 All Saints’ Waterden, or more simply Waterden, is the other church in South Creake parish.
-It is an Anglican church almost certainly of Anglo-Saxon origin, certainly with Norman elements and is, as the tower stump and lost south aisle indicate, the remains of a larger building.
+It is an Anglican church possibly of Anglo-Saxon origin, certainly with Norman elements and is, as ruins at the west end of the nave and the lost south aisle indicate, the remains of a larger building.
 The north and south doorways are both Norman and two small double splayed windows are described in Pevsner as “decidedly Anglo-Saxon”.
 The north and south windows are early English and there is a simple plain font.
 The building is listed Grade II* (1077758).
 The church is always open.

 The nave is furnished with grained box pews and there are Commandment Boards on the chancel arch.
 The present roofs are apparently of 1895 and the nave and porch roofs were relaid in 1992.
 The chancel roof was repaired in 2006 and the pews and pew platform in 2012.